Charangowdagr/my-movie-database/README.md

 # my-movie-database

 A command line tool to keep track of the movies you watched.
 Installable via pip.
+Uses SqlAlchemy.
+Built for Linux

+## Medium

+For a detailed guide on using this application refer to the Medium article at [link].

+## How to Install

+Use pip to install.
+Requires Python>=3.10.

+`pip install my-movie-database`

+## How to Run

+To run simply type `my-movie-database` in your terminal.